Are we looking at the next big move in IVERIC bio Inc. (ISEE)?

 Sponsored

-The stock witnessed a 40.14% gain in the last 1 month and extending the period to 3 months gives it a 85.01%, and is 93.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.80% over the week and 8.03% over the month.
+The stock witnessed a 37.87% gain in the last 1 month and extending the period to 3 months gives it a 77.26%, and is -5.22% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.83% over the week and 8.27% over the month.

 IVERIC bio Inc. (ISEE) Analyst Forecasts